 Who can apply?

-Owner-occupiers, landlords or tenants.
+Owner-occupiers, landlords or tenants can apply.

-Income based Jobseekers Allowance
+- Income based Jobseekers Allowance

 Are there any other conditions?